-This blog summarizes the known issues and provides fixing hints where available.
-It will be continuously updated.
+These blogs (2022 / 2021 / 2020) summarize the known issues and provide fixing hints where available.
+They will be continuously updated.

 One important note at the end:

 Once you have created an appliance instance (be it hosted or on-premise), it behaves like a regular on-premise system.
-And this means that SAP cannot access or patch your appliance instance, thus system tasks need to be done by the person who created the instance.
+And this means that SAP cannot access or patch your appliance instance, thus any system tasks (be it basis or functional) need to be done by you.

-Best and enjoy the SAP S/4HANA 1809 Fully-Activated Appliance,
+Best and have fun with the SAP S/4HANA Fully-Activated Appliance,

 Appendix: Link collection

-- Direct link to start an instance in SAP CAL (requires a cloud provider account)
+- Direct links to start an SAP S/4 S/4HANA Fully-Activated Appliance instance in SAP CAL, requires a cloud provider account:

-- Video playlist how to create AWS/Azure/GCP accounts and launch the appliance in SAP CAL
+- Video tutorials (create cloud provider account and launch the appliance in SAP CAL)

 - On-premise download / Blu-Ray shipment process (SAP Note 2041140)